laserpants/elm-recipes/README.md

 ### A note about pipelines

 The [`elm-update-pipeline`](https://package.elm-lang.org/packages/laserpants/elm-update-pipeline/latest/) library is used in the implementation of this package, as well as in many of the following examples.
-It is based on monadic style of programming, and a common pattern in which the pipe operator is used to chain updates together:
+It is based on monadic style of programming, and a common pattern is one where the pipe operator is used to chain updates together:

 ```elm
 update : Msg -> Model -> ( Model, Cmd Msg )